yousamasham/yousamasham/README.md

 # Hi there, I'm Yousam - 👋

-- 🌱 I'm currently in my fourth year of Software and Biomedical Engieering (iBioMed) @ McMaster University 👨‍💻
+- 🌱 Software and Biomedical Engieering (iBioMed) Alumni from McMaster University 👨‍💻

 ### Get to know me: